 Jeffrey Hoone, in his introduction to my book "American Series" writes that I consciously tilt the camera to skew the perspective and put things a little off center.
 This picture is a good example of that.

 Harry Callahan, who was one of my teachers, said a truly elegant thing and that was that he believed we pretty much always make the same picture.
 Looking back at these now I see it is true for, despite looking like they are very much made in the past, I find them somehow essential for me.
 Of course, they also are developmental in that they were made when I was still learning and growing photographically.

 BTW: This work's exhibition lineage is extensive as the series has been shown numerous times.
-Peter MacGill (now of Pace MacGill) chose to show the full series at Light Gallery in NY the following summer and the work was in a one man show at the the RI School of Design Museum in 1981.
+Peter MacGill (now of Pace MacGill) chose to show the full series at Light Gallery in NY the following summer and the work was in a one-man show at the RI School of Design Museum in 1981.
 Later on, I would show either a few of the series or the whole series in shows to reference the start of the concept of working this way.
-In the RISD Museum show, I printed the whole series on 16 x 20 inch paper to fit with the other island-based work of mine from Bermuda in the show.
-The original Nantucket series is printed on Kodak 14 x 17 inch Polymax paper and is toned with selenium.
+In the RISD Museum show, I printed the whole series on 16 x 20-inch paper to fit with the other island-based work of mine from Bermuda in the show.
+The original Nantucket series is printed on Kodak 14 x 17-inch Polymax paper and is toned with selenium.
 The prints are about 12 inches square.
 Finally, although I had a few offers over the years to sell individual prints, I never did.
 The original series is intact and in excellent condition.
-Please note: I am willing to show it by appointment.

-I am going to stop here, three in to a series that is 16 prints in all.
+I am going to stop here, three into a series that is 16 prints in all.
 But stay tuned as we continue with Nantucket Part 2.
-It will be riveting, I promise.